wjoverink/svgprocess/README.md

 - colorContrastMainSecondary: get color from palette with a higher contrast difference from main color and Secondary color
 - isSecondaryColor:  set the last used color as secondary color
+- isMainColor: set the last used color as main color

 example: <rect id="colorMaxContrastMain;isSecondaryColor"
 sets a color with a higher contrast difference from main color and make it the secondary color